 - My friend Amy from Living Locurto has some Halloween Door Decorating ideas!

-Go on a Halloween Decoration Spotting Drive – perfect Social Distancing Activity
+Go on a Halloween Decoration Spotting Drive – perfect for colder days

 Linked to the above – but not necessarily “joined”… you can simply pack up the kids and go for a nice drive in the neighbourhood to see all the different decorations.
 That way, you are nice and warm and cozy and you can see all sorts a lot more!
 Maybe do the drive night before Halloween itself, so the roads are not so busy and you can really enjoy all the decor!